 I think Louie would want to be remembered as a mother.
 Her comment that she claimed 50,000 children as her own, and that she prayed for them daily, as well as the ability to train them properly illustrates what she had become in God’s eyes and finally in her own eyes.

-If you could go back in time and witness any event from her life, what would you most want to see?
+If you could go back in time and witness any event from Louie B. Felt’s life, what would you most want to see?

 If I could go back in time, as interesting as it would be to see her in Connecticut ice skating and digging for clams, or see her in the Muddy River Valley hike up her bloomers and barefooted mix the clay for adobe bricks.